Read more about Spire's response to the coronavirus pandemic

 We're here to provide energy relief for homes and small businesses that need help, and to support local food banks across the communities we serve.

-We're an essential service, know that we're here to provide you with the energy you need to shelter in place safely.
+We're an essential service, so know that we're here to provide you with the energy you need.

 As an essential utility we understand the importance of supporting our customers and communities and of continuing to bring them the safe, reliable and efficient energy they need.
 Effective immediately, we're extending the suspension of service disconnections until July.